Records of Some Usage and Best Practices of Dockerfile

 This copies the

-directory in the image.- Using the
+test.txtfile in the current directory to the/data/directory in the image.- Using the

 1